Zimblic/DFA/README.md

 - Automaton must be constructed with the minimum number of states required.
 - Input can either be a *'0'* or a *'1'*

-A DFA will accept or reject strings of symbols and produce a unique computation for each input string.
+A DFA will accept or reject strings of symbols as part of it's language when the criteria is met and it will produce a unique computation for each input string.

 The DFA for this language was built using JavaScript and was hosted here on Github. https://zimblic.github.io/DFA/